eunices/eunices.github.io/_pages/cv.md

 ## Opportunities 🐞

-I am completing my thesis in second half of 2021 and am looking for employment opportunities, including (but not limited to)
+I am completing my thesis in Jul 2021 and am looking for employment opportunities from Aug 2021, including (but not limited to)

 1. **Internship/ contract position** in the tech industry to gain experience.
 Preferably web development (backend) or data engineering.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
 2. **Policy/ data analyst**.
 Preferably in government, healthcare or non-profit setting.